kyriosaa/portfolio/content/jobs/ChaileaseHolding/index.md

 url: 'https://www.chaileaseholding.com/en'
 ---

-- Used the .NET framework to design backend vehicle systems
+- Used the .NET framework to design backend vehicle systems.
-- Conducted end-to-end troubleshooting and debugging, resolving the majority of back-end issues to maintain smooth application performance and minimize downtime
+- Helped project engineers with troubleshooting and debugging to make sure that the system works seamlessly.